Thursday, 9 November 2017

 The Rajagopuram after rectification

-A 4 Pillar mandapa is in front of the unfinished Rajagopuram.
-The second level Rajagopuram is of 3 tiers.
-In addition to this, there is an entrance of the east side.
+A 4-pillar mandapa is in front of the unfinished Rajagopuram.
+The second level, Rajagopuram, is of 3 tiers.
+In addition to this, there is an entrance on the east side.
 This was used for many years before the unfinished Rajagopuram was rectified.
-The mandapam before the sanctum sanctorum is with virutha pillars and Vettupothyals and do not have any ornamentation.
-The sanctum sanctorum is on a raised upa peeda and adhisthana has Padma Jagathi, Silambu Kumuda.
+The mandapam before the sanctum sanctorum is with virutha pillars and Vettupothyals and does not have any ornamentation.
+The sanctum sanctorum is on a raised upa peeda, and adhistana has Padma Jagathi and Silambu Kumuda.

-The sanctum sanctorum is of rectangular in shape with two entrances.
-The entrances are with 18 steps ( represents 18 chapters of Bhagavad Gita ) on each side.
-The Dakshinayana entrance will be kept open between during Tamil months Aadi to Margazhi ( From July – August to December – January ).
-The Utharayana entrance will be kept open between Tamil months Thai to Aani ( January- February to June – July ).
-Between the two entrances stucco images of Gangatharan, Brahma, Vishnu, Shiva and Govardhanagiri.
-Again to the main sanctum we have to climb 5 steps which represents the pancha bhootas ( Earth, Water, Fire, Air/wind and space ).
-The stucco Vimana in vesara style with three kalasa is called as “Vimalakirti Vimana”.
+The sanctum sanctorum is rectangular in shape with two entrances.
+The entrances have 18 steps (representing 18 chapters of the Bhagavad Gita) on each side.
+The Dakshinayana entrance will be kept open during Tamil months Aadi to Margazhi (From July – August to December – January).
+The Utharayana entrance will be kept open between Tamil months Thai to Aani (January- February to June – July).
+Between the two entrances are stucco images of Gangatharan, Brahma, Vishnu, Shiva, and Govardhanagiri.
+Again, to the main sanctum, we have to climb 5 steps that represent the pancha bhootas (Earth, Water, Fire, Air/wind, and space).
+The stucco Vimana in vesara style with three kalasa is called “Vimalakirti Vimana”.

-On the south side there is an unfinished rock cut cave with two sanctums and a mandapa.
-The mandapa is supported by 4 rectangular pillars, 2 Pilasters with Tharanga pothyal.
+On the south side, there is an unfinished rock-cut cave with two sanctums and a mandapa.
+The mandapa is supported by 4 rectangular pillars and 2 Pilasters with Tharanga pothyal.
 Dwarapalaka is also unfinished on one side.
-This rock Cut cave was excavated during Pallava period.
-The Pillars has the Pallava period inscriptions.
+This rock-cut cave was excavated during the Pallava period.
+The Pillars have the Pallava period inscriptions.

 8th Century Dhandivarman-II and Nandivarman,Pallava Period rock cut cave in the 3rd prakara.